Request an Appointment

 2. Attend a prenatal class.

-A prenatal class can cover a wide array of topics and although it is important to attend a prenatal class I also recommend looking into classes that help teach relaxation strategies to prepare your physically and emotionally for birth.
-An example of this is hypnobirthing.
+A prenatal class can cover a wide array of topics and although it is important to attend a prenatal class we also recommend looking into classes that help teach relaxation strategies and educate you about how to prepare YOUR body and mind to prepare the physically and emotionally demanding big life event of giving birth.
+Traditional prenatal classes cover the essentials of when to call your provider or go to hospital, stages of labour, how to care for baby etc but are not often focused on preparing mom physically for what is to come.
 Often these classes are great when paired with pelvic floor physiotherapy as it can help increase awareness to the pelvis and reduce potential fear and anxiety around the delivery.

 3. Make a birth plan!